Aged Care Courses Face-To-Face & Online

 Our online training can be done entirely online and in your own time.
 You will have access to a digital version of each course unit which you can work through at your own pace.
 Your Trainers will be available weekly for ongoing support online via webinars and personalised feedback and whilst undertaking your mandatory placement (see below).

 * Please note that in order to be fully competent and confident in the workplace, we require you to attend a full day of Manual Handling Training in person at one of our training locations and that you complete 130 hours of work placement.

 You will receive one workbook folder at a time and then submit it once all the components are complete.
 Once marked, you will receive another folder to continue working on.
 There are two folders comprising of 13 units in total.
 The workbooks contain the information that you will need to answer the questions and complete your projects.

 You will be required to complete at least 120 hours of unpaid work placement excluding lunch breaks in a local aged care facility or community organisation.
 This is usually completed over a three to four week block, and work is limited from Monday to Friday.
 Shift work is common in aged care (morning or afternoon).

 Before going on placement, all students will need to have completed more than 80% of their course content, the Manual Handling Day/s, and as part of the high standards AustCare is known for.

 First Aid/CPR is expected from the facilities that we attend (although not required of the course, also positions you to be job-ready if hired).
 We run First Aid and Manual Handling training in all of our course locations.

 - The ability to read, write and communicate in English proficiently (year 10 level or equivalent)

 - Successful completion of a Language, Literacy, and Numeracy (LLN) Assessment

-- Physical ability to walk 8 kilometers on a daily basis.
+- Physical ability to walk 8 kilometres on a daily basis